JetBrains-Research/TestSpark/README.md

 ### Accessibility Features
 Features which make the plugin more user-friendly.
 For instance, a color picker for coverage visualisation.

+### Telemetry (opt-in)
+Opt-in non-intrusive data collection to improve EvoSuite in the future.

 ### Assertion Generation
 *To be implemented.
 Currently, not supported*